MikuMikuShaders/StereoImage/README.md

 StereoImage
 ========
-　　StereoImage is an image effect for MikuMikuDance
+A fast implementation of Stereo Image for MikuMikuDance

 Requirements:
 -----------